-The Company's solvency capital is determined by applying a standard formula taking into account transitional measures for Croatian government bonds denominated in euros.
+The Company's solvency capital is determined by applying the standard formula.

-The Company's solvency quota as at 31 December 2017 is 249% (2016: 276%), while the minimum required capital quota is 554% (2016: 613.3%).
-The 2017 data will be published on the Company's web site as part of the Report on Solvency and Financial Position for 2017 by 6 May 2018 at the latest.
+The Company's solvency quota as at 31 December 2018 was 214% (2017: 249%), while the minimum required capital quota was 527% (2017: 554%).
+The 2018 data will be published on the Company's web site as part of the Report on Solvency and Financial Position for 2018 by 22 April 2019 at the latest.

 The continued monitoring of regulatory capital adequacy and capital management are an integral part of the process of own risk assessment and solvency.
-The key elements of own risk and solvency assessment are the projection of solvency capital requirement, minimum capital requirement and equity to cover capital requirements throughout the business plan period, and the preparation of sensitivity analyses and stress testing, through which the Company's capital adequacy is continually re-examined.
+The key elements of own risk and solvency assessment are the projection of solvency capital requirement, minimum capital requirement and equity to cover capital requirements throughout the business plan period, an estimation of the deviation between the Company's risk profile and the assumptions on which the standard formula is based and the preparation of sensitivity analyses and stress testing, through which the Company's capital adequacy is continually re-examined.